 What to Expect

 AH Smiles uses different oral sedatives when needed in addition to multiple enhanced anesthetic measures to ensure patient comfort.
-When combined, these measures allow patients to feel completely relaxed during treatment while remaining awake and cooperative.
+Combined, these measures allow patients to feel completely relaxed during treatment while remaining awake and cooperative.
 The effects of sedation can be titrated and controlled depending on the length of the procedure and patient requirements.

 You can also consider bringing a trusted friend to your appointment for additional measures.
 You may also bring headphones and listen to your favorite music while we work on your teeth.

 If you are looking for a compassionate and comprehensive dentist in Arlington Heights, IL, visit Dr. Brent Engelberg at AH Smiles.
-Dr. Engelberg will discuss your personal concerns and fears before your treatment and recommend the appropriate sedation option.
+Before your treatment, Dr. Engelberg will discuss your personal concerns and fears and recommend the appropriate sedation option.
 If you have been avoiding the dentist for some time, schedule an appointment with Dr. Engelberg to begin restoring your natural smile.

 Topical Anesthetic